 Now, this is precisely a unit rate.
 It is giving the distance traveled per 1 (one) hour.
 The denominators of unit rates are always one.

 Now take a look at this example where a car is traveling 300 miles in 5 five) hours.
 To come up with the unit rate, we’ll come up with the number of miles that the car traveled in (one) hour:

 How to find Unit Prices

 Unit prices are unit rates that express the price of things.
-A unit price will always describe the price per one (1) unit so that comparison of prices is easy.
+A unit price will always describe the price per one (1) unit so that a comparison of prices is easy.

-Probably you’ll have seen that grocery shelves are marking unit prices as well as total prices of the products.
+Probably you’ll have seen that grocery shelves are marking unit prices as well as the total prices of the products.
 These unit prices make it easier for shoppers to compare prices of different brands or package sizes.